MichaelHinrichs/FinModelUtility/README.md

 - cooliscool, as their Utility of Time program was used as the basis for the OoT exporter.
 - @Gericom, as their MKDS Course Modifier program was used as the basis for the Pikmin 2 exporter.
-- @intns, as their [MODConv](https://github.com/intns/MODConv) tool is being ported to add support for Pikmin 1.
+- @intns, as their [MODConv](https://github.com/intns/MODConv) tool was ported to add general support for Pikmin 1.
+- @NerduMiner, as their [Pikmin1Toolset](https://github.com/NerduMiner/Pikmin1Toolset) was ported to add texture support for Pikmin 1.

 ## Usage guide